hipe/tmx/zerk/doc/issues/051-the-feature-branch-structure-pattern.md

-# the operator branch structure pattern :[#051]
+# the feature branch structure pattern :[#051]

 ## synopsis

-"operator branch" is an interface recommendation for collections - a suggested API to follow (or cherry-pick from) when all other things are equal.
+"feature branch" is an interface recommendation for collections - a suggested API to follow (or cherry-pick from) when all other things are equal.